 Of course, college students may also look for off-campus housing by renting a nearby apartment or home either alone or with friends.
 Renting alone could be an option for those who like their space and quiet time for studying, but, this could also become prohibitively expensive as that person would also have to pay all the bills on their own.

-By renting with friends a college student may gain a bit more independence while still being able to rely on others for splitting the cost of rent and other bills.
+By renting with friends a college student may gain a bit more independence while still being able to rely on others to split the cost of rent and other bills.

 3. Figure Out the Right Timeline